Note: This article refers to the Google Classroom API, which is not the same as Google Workspace for Education.

 Share to Classroom

-If you simply want to allow teachers an easy method of linking to your content, Google offers you the ability to add a "Share to Classroom" button to your website.
-Users who want are viewing your website and want to share it with their course can do so by clicking the "Share to Classroom" button.
-A resource will be created in the user's course that provides a link to your website that all students of the course will see.
+If you simply want to allow educators an easy method of linking to a product’s content, Google offers the ability to add a "Share to Classroom" button to a product’s website.
+While viewing the product website, a user can click the “Share to Classroom” button, which will create a resource in the user’s course.
+The resource will provide a link to the shared website that all students within the course can see.

 What Can't the API Do?